weeta-code/mlopt/README.md

 read about mlir and onnx

 Currently in development is the graph abstraction module that exists to upload models into.
-This will take inspiration from MLir and be used with some sort of `graph` dialect.
+This will take inspiration from MLIR and be used with some sort of `graph` dialect.